 Much like with other wildlife, we are at a juncture where successful human-bear conflict mitigation is an absolute necessity for the survival of the species and to reduce human fatality.
 Before we discuss the conservation measures in play and look at the way forward, let us start by learning more about this unique mammal—the only bear in the world built to vacuum up ants and termites.

 Sloth Bear (Melursus ursinus) is a bear species native to the Indian subcontinent.
 Divided into two subspecies, Melursus ursinus ursinus and Melursus ursinus inornatus, the range of the Sloth Bear extends across India, Nepal, Bhutan and Sri Lanka.
 They are locally extinct in Bangladesh.
 The M.u inornatus is found only in Sri Lanka, where it occupies the northern and eastern parts of the island.
-Sloth Bears are mainly lowland species and inhabit a range of habitats such as grasslands, scrublands, dry and moist tropical forests.
+Sloth Bears are mainly lowland species and inhabit a range of habitats such as grasslands, scrublands, and dry and moist tropical forests.

 2—Large Paws, Blunt Claws

-Covered in a thick, shaggy black coat, Sloth Bears weigh anywhere between 60 and 140kg depending on the gender.
+Covered in a thick, shaggy black coat, Sloth Bears weigh anywhere between 60 and 140kg depending on gender.
 Male bears are heavier than females but otherwise similar in appearance.
 Sloth Bears are also characterised by long snouts like those of anteaters.
 They have a distinct Y, V or U-shaped marking on their chests, which can appear in colours that range from white, yellow to brown.
 This marking is absent in the Sri Lankan subspecies.
 Did you know that among all the species in the bear family, Sloth Bears have the longest tails?
 They are also known for their large paws with sickle-shaped blunt claws.

 3—The Ant Hoover